Anurag loves playing video games. His guides and listicles revolve around popular iOS, Android, PC, and console games.

-Dungeon Rampage’s cartoonish visuals and top-notch character animation makes it one of the most visually-impressive social games on Facebook.
+Dungeon Rampage’s cartoonish visuals and top-notch character animation make it one of the most visually impressive social games on Facebook.
 You will find a variety of different environments and locales as you battle your way through dungeons.
-It is an excellent title and aimed at casual role-playing players and so several features like the skill system may not be too deep or complex when compared to other RPGs on Facebook.
+It is an excellent title and aimed at casual role-playing players, and so several features like the skill system may not be too deep or complex when compared to other RPGs on Facebook.

 4. Legends: Rise of a Hero

 Rise of a Hero uses Zynga’s famed energy system.
-This system worked pretty well for Farmville type of games, but there was no need to introduce it in a role-playing game on Facebook—Legends Rise of a Hero already has a health bar and having an energy system complicates things, making gameplay slower (energy restores over time and so does health).
+This system worked pretty well for Farmville-type games, but there was no need to introduce it in a role-playing game on Facebook—Legends: Rise of a Hero already has a health bar, and having an energy system complicates things, making gameplay slower (energy restores over time, and so does health).
 However, the game offers plenty of fun gameplay moments that will appeal to fans of the RPG genre.

 5. Game of Thrones: Ascent

-If you are fond of old school text based role-playing games, then you should play Game of Thrones Ascent.
-Based on the epic fantasy novel, Ascent offers a chapter-by-chapter quest-based gameplay.
-It has an interesting alignment system and special tasks that allow you to engage with your subjects, rivals and enemies via a special dialogue-based interface.
+If you are fond of old school text-based role-playing games, then you should play Game of Thrones: Ascent.
+Based on the epic fantasy novel, Ascent offers chapter-by-chapter quest-based gameplay.
+It has an interesting alignment system and special tasks that allow you to engage with your subjects, rivals, and enemies via a special dialogue-based interface.

-All Screenshots, courtesy of their respective game developers.
+All Screenshots are courtesy of their respective game developers.

 Commenter on December 03, 2015: